borbware/unity-basics-course/programming/1-variables.md

 ## About C#

 * C# is a general-purpose object-oriented language
-* created by Microsoft in 2000 as a competitor for Java
+* Created by Microsoft in 2000 as a competitor for Java
 * Syntax
-  * pretty much everything will be inside a class
+  * Pretty much everything will be inside a class
   * Curly brackets `{` and `}` mark the **bodies** of statements
-    * namespaces, classes, functions...
+    * Namespaces, classes, functions...
-* semicolon at the end of most statements
+* Semicolon at the end of most statements
   * VS code tells if it's missing!

 ### C# syntax example